 - “If you want an affordable roaster that you can get consistent results with provided you make a little extra effort then this is a good buy.”

-- “This item is easier to clean up then the drum roaster and the stove top popper.
+- “This item is easier to clean up than the drum roaster and the stovetop popper.
 Coffee tastes great.”

 Of course, there are a few negative reviews as well:

 - “I’ve purchased two of these and they both failed after a short time.
 Either the fan control, the heat control, or both.”

 - “Worked very well for six weeks.
 Then the fan quit.”

 The roaster will run you just under $180—not too pricey, but not the cheapest appliance, either.
 It’s a good alternative to the pricier Behmor coffee roaster if you’re looking for something a bit more affordable.
 Check out the latest discounts and prices!

 Bonus: Wabash Valley Farms Whirley-Pop Stovetop Popcorn Popper